Utilities Billing & Payment

+A: Bill payment is easy.
 Each month you will receive a bill which will detail your utility usage and the amount due to the city.
 The bill also will include all applicable taxes.
 Bills are past due if not paid by the due date on the bill.
 Also on the bill are the phone number and address of the city.
 If you have a question about your bill, please call us.
-You may pay your bill by mail, bring it to the city utility office or online by clicking here.
+You may pay your bill by mail, bring it to the city utility office, or pay online.

 We do not want a situation to arise that would disrupt your utility service.
 It is always more favorable to contact a Municipal utility employee prior to disconnection rather that to make arrangements after service is involuntarily interrupted.
 Payment options may be available prior to disconnection, which will save the customer from additional higher deposit amounts and additional fees.

 A: The city's rates are set by its local governing body and are designed to be fair and nondiscriminatory.
 Setting rates locally offers rate regulation that is responsive to the customers of our system.
 We can provide you with a rate schedule at your request.